Images of Sunburn (6)

-- Inspect the tops and bottoms of your feet, the areas between your toes, and toenails.
+- Inspect the tops and bottoms of your feet, the areas between your toes, and your toenails.

-- With your back to the mirror and holding a hand mirror, inspect the back of your body, including the back of your neck, shoulders, legs, and buttocks.
+- With your back to the mirror and holding a hand mirror, inspect the back of your neck, shoulders, legs, and buttocks.

 - Using a hand mirror, examine your scalp and face.

-As you perform your monthly self-exam, familiarize yourself with the moles, freckles, and other marks on your body, and look for any changes in them from month to month, including shape, size, color, or other changes, such as bleeding or itching.
+As you perform your monthly self-examination, familiarize yourself with the moles, freckles, and other marks on your body, and look for any changes in them from month to month, including changes in shape, size, color, and other changes, such as moles that bleed or itch.

-Usually, sunburn does not require a doctor’s care.
-If you are running a fever, however, see a doctor because that indicates possible heatstroke.
+Sunburn does not usually require a health professional’s care.
+If you have a fever, however, see a health professional because that indicates possible heatstroke.
 Additionally, if you are burned over a large portion of your body and there is severe discomfort and inflammation, seek medical attention.
 Also seek medical advice if there are signs of infection (such as swelling, pus, or blisters that turn yellow or red).

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.